AI is changing how we build software.

 These are symptoms of development processes that haven't adapted to AI's unpredictability - or the reality that every user’s experience will be different.

-While you will never be able to eliminate risk entirely, many of the early AI application leaders have developed methods to safely test, launch, and optimize AI products.
+While you will never be able to eliminate risk entirely, a few companies have developed methods to safely test, launch, and optimize AI products - with outstanding results.

 The best AI products today didn’t become successful because they got the highest benchmark scores.
-Instead, they leveraged controlled releases, large opt-in betas, and obsessed over user feedback with clear success metrics.
+Instead, they leveraged controlled releases, large opt-in betas, and an obsession with user data to build something useful for their customers.

-Figma AI is even more interesting.
+Figma AI is an even more interesting example.
 A brand known for an obsession with quality didn’t jump on the AI train - they launched features slowly, deliberately.
 Generate designs?
 Start with a small beta.
 See how designers actually use it.
 Do they ship the generated designs or just use them as starting points?
 The answers come from watching, not from benchmarks.

 Notice the pattern?
 These teams treat user behavior as the real benchmarks for success.
-The real test happens when users vote with their clicks, their time, and their trust.
+The real test happens when users vote with their clicks, their time, and their usage of the product.

 Unfortunately, this approach is… boring.
 It’s also not unique to AI.

-“Ship a product to beta testers, collect feedback, and obsess over success metrics” is some of the most generic advice you will ever hear.
+“Ship a product to beta testers, collect feedback, and obsess over success metrics” is some of the most generic advice you will ever hear about how to build a great product.
 But as we’ve laid out, it’s more important than ever for AI products - because you genuinely don’t know what will work (and what will break) until you give your product to users.

 After watching hundreds of customers go through this process, we’ve noticed a few patterns among successful teams.
 Here are a few tips for you to think about:

-We’re talking our book here, but the reality is that all of this is made possible by a set of core product infrastructure - good logging systems, configs for storing model inputs, feature flags to ship targeted updates, experimentation tools to measure uplift, session replays, dashboards… you get the idea.
+We’re talking our book here, but the reality is that this process is only made possible by a set of core product infrastructure - good logging systems, configs for storing model inputs, feature flags to ship targeted updates, experimentation tools to measure uplift, tools to run quick evals in prod, session replays, dashboards… you get the idea.

 Building great AI products isn't about chasing the latest model or optimizing for benchmarks.
 It's about doing the boring work that great product teams have always done, just with higher stakes.